TheIoTLearningInitiative/TheHardwareAndSoftwareBasics/documentation/Electronics.md

 > An electric current is a flow of electric charge.
 In electric circuits this charge is often carried by moving electrons in a wire.
 It can also be carried by ions in an electrolyte, or by both ions and electrons such as in a plasma.
 [Wikipedia](https://en.wikipedia.org/wiki/Electric_current)

-## Electrical Network

-> An electrical network is an interconnection of electrical components (e.g. batteries, resistors, inductors, capacitors, switches) or a model of such an interconnection, consisting of electrical elements (e.g. voltage sources, current sources, resistances, inductances, capacitances).
-[Wikipedia](https://en.wikipedia.org/wiki/Electrical_network)

 # Serial and Parallel Circuits